melexis/sphinx-coverity-extension/README.rst

 it is also detached from your software documentation.
 Another lack is that it does not include comments or any other special fields.
 That means you can end up with a huge amount of intentionally triaged defects, without any explanation why they are intentional.
 Because of that, you cannot link your explanations for actions to that report and numbers could mean just anything.
-Plugin should enable simple and seamless Coverity reporting integration into existing Sphinx documentation.
-Generating a reStructured Text table of defects was one option, but that allows changing before it is rendered, so to provide a more trustworthy path plugin, that generates the data through, Coverity API was developed.
+This plugin should enable simple and seamless Coverity reporting integration into existing Sphinx documentation.
+Generating a reStructured Text table of defects was one option, but that allows changing before it is rendered, so to provide a more trustworthy path, this plugin retrieves the data through Coverity API and generates/renders documentation via Sphinx without intermediate (editable) artifacts.

 .. _coverity_installing: